-Music Maker Relief Foundation’s Freight Train Blues Concert Series is going virtual this year.
+Music Maker Relief Foundation’s Freight Train Blues Concert Series is going virtual this year for the second time.
 It’s usually a highlight of the year in Carrboro, but this year everyone can enjoy it, while remaining safe.

 This free music series is presented by Music Maker Relief Foundation, Carrboro Tourism Development Authority, Carrboro Recreation, Parks & Cultural Resources Dept., and 97.9 The Hill WCHL